+Attribute Exploratory Developing Established Model

+3.1.1 The school's family The school offers an The school offers multiple The school offers multiple

+Family engagement opportunities annual opportunity for STEM experiences for ways for families to

+Participation do not have a STEM focus. families to learn about families. engage in STEM both on

+STEM and participate in and off campus (for

+STEM activities. example take home kits,

+STEM committee seats, or

+events).

-Attribute Exploratory Developing Established Model 3.1.1 Family The school's family engagement opportunities The school offers an annual opportunity for The school offers multiple STEM experiences for The school offers multiple ways for families to Participation do not have a STEM focus. families to learn about families. engage in STEM both on STEM and participate in STEM activities. and off campus (for example take home kits, STEM committee seats, or events).
-0 points 1 point 2 points 3 points 3.1.2 Communicate with Families The school is developing a communications and outreach plan to families encouraging support of STEM.
+0 points 1 point 2 points 3 points

+3.1.2 Communicate with Families The school is developing a communications and outreach plan to families encouraging support of STEM.
 The school has a plan to encourage families to support STEM, but communication is infrequent or not effective.
 The school communicates with families regularly throughout the school year with frequent updates about STEM initiatives.
 The school makes concerted efforts to ensure all families receive information about STEM initiatives.
 The school differentiates communication to ensure that all families are reached.

 1 point 2 points 3 points 4 points